When To Harvest Jalapeños (For Best Flavor & Heat)

 When To Harvest Jalapeños

-When growing jalapenos, there are several easy-to-spot signs that a pepper is ready for harvest.
+When growing jalapenos, there are several signs that a pepper is ready for harvest.
 In general, jalapenos should be 3-5 inches in length, firm to the touch, and have a deep green or red (ripe) color.

 Jalapeño stages of ripeness